Permira’s Brian Ruder on private equity’s attraction to tech — and where he’s shopping now

 Mobile ad company Appodeal acquires game platform Corona Labs

 For the last couple of years, private equity firms have been buying up public software companies that had fallen out of favor with investors.
 In fact, many of the top software deals in the U.S. last year were take-private transactions.
-Just three of them — the visual analytics company Qlik Technologies, which sold to Thomas Bravo; marketing software company Marketo, acquired by Vista Equity Partners, and event management company Cvent, also acquired by Vista — sold collectively for $6.5 billion.
+Just three of them included the visual analytics company Qlik Technologies, which sold to Thomas Bravo; marketing software company Marketo, acquired by Vista Equity Partners, and event management company Cvent, also acquired by Vista.

-Those public companies have largely bounced back though.
-Indeed, a separate opportunity, and one that Brian Ruder, co-head of technology at the global PE firm Permira, expects to see more in 2017, centers on tech companies that haven’t yet gone public.
-We talked with Ruder to learn more about Permira, and more about why so-called unicorns are more interesting than ever to him.
+Public tech companies have largely seen their valuations rebound, however.
+For that reason, a separate opportunity that Brian Ruder, co-head of technology at the global PE firm Permira, expects to see more of centers on tech companies that haven’t yet gone public.
+We talked with Ruder recently to learn more about Permira, and why so-called unicorns are more interesting than ever to him.

 TC: Obviously, it’s not brand new, this trend of PE shops gravitating toward software companies, even if it did seem to become more of a “thing” beginning last year.